 The Little Rock Eye Clinic provides patients with the most advanced surgical techniques in cataract, glaucoma, cornea, strabismus, and ophthalmic plastic surgery.

 If you are scheduled for surgery you may be asked to obtain a medical clearance from your Primary Care Provider (PCP).
 You will be advised of any pre-operative medication changes such as when you discontinue taking any type of blood thinning medication, including Aspirin.
 Non-steroidal anti-inflammatory drugs are included in this group (Ibuprofen, Motrin, Aleve, Advil, etc.).

-Most eye surgeries are done on an outpatient basis at either Baptist Eye Center or St. Vincent Infirmary and the patient needs to arrive at the surgical facility approximately 1½ hours before the procedure is scheduled to begin.
+Most eye surgeries are done on an outpatient basis at either Baptist Eye Center, Springhill Surgery Center or Fair Park Surgery Center and the patient needs to arrive at the surgical facility approximately 1½ hours before the procedure is scheduled to begin.

 On the morning of your surgery you are asked to take any blood pressure, heart, breathing, or seizure medications which you are currently taking with a small amount of water; otherwise do not eat or drink anything from midnight until the time of surgery.

 Most surgeries are done using local anesthesia with an added mild sedative.
 You will not feel or see the surgery being done.
 Depending on the procedure, the surgery could take from 20 minutes to 1½ hours.

 When the surgical procedure has been completed, you will spend 15 – 30 minutes in the recovery room before going home.
 If there are any questions or concerns after regular office hours, the doctor on call may be reached by calling (501) 224-2658 or (800) 537-8054.